ringcentral/engage-voice-api-docs/docs/voice/reports/global-call-type-detail-report.md

 # Call Details and Recordings

-Call detail records (CDRs) and recordings are available via the Reports API, which contains URLs for call recordings in each call detail record.
+Call detail records (CDRs) and recordings are available via the Global Call Type Detail Report which provides complete real-time data for all calls in Engage Voice.
+When recordings are available, media URL is proivded in the call detail record.

 ## Call Detail Records Report Request